SNaGLab/Risky-health-choices-and-the-Balloon-Economic-Risk-Protocol/README.md

 Analyses scripts:
 The MainAnalyses.R is an R script which discusses all the main results.
 This script refers to Questionnare.R and RiskAmb.R.
 The Alone plots from Fig 6 were created by AlonePlots.m.
+Robustness analyses on first trial (footnote 5) are discusses in FirstTrial.R.